LUMII-Syslab/viziquer/doc/demo/schemas24/README.md

 - `database`: the DSS (schema server) database supporting the visual queries and schemas over the example SPARQL endpoints (the database is to be loaded into a PostGres server, pointed to from the DSS).
 - `sparql_endpoints.xls`: the selection of the considered endpoints and their analysis
 - `protocol.pdf`: a description of the work done within the schema visualization experiment

+A sample environment with the experiment schemas loaded is available at https://schemas24.viziquer.app